nikxherrera/nikxherrera/README.md

 I have a huge interest in ux and ui design📝 as well coding👩‍💻!
 Currently studying ⚛️react js, gatsby, graph ql and being a succesful ux and ui designer.

-I am a Microsoft Learn Student Ambassador, Community Manager at SurPath Hub and a Volunteer web designer at UXPH.
+Currently Microsoft Learn Student Ambassador, Community Manager at SurPath Hub and a Volunteer web designer at UXPH.

 I love to join different community and competition that involve creating something for the society! 🙋